Living in San Francisco isn't complete without a sailing lesson!

 Alberto Rivera is a certified U.S. Sailing Instructor who learnt to sail at a young age from his father in Puerto Rico.
 In college, Alberto was the Captain of the Syracuse University Sailing Team.
 Alberto polished his sailing skills racing FJs, 420s, Lightnings and J24s around the East Coast.
 After graduating with a bachelor’s degree in computer science, Alberto moved to the San Francisco and began crewing on a Cal25 where he quickly learned the challenges of the SF bay.
 Alberto enjoys coaching the high school sailing team, teaching club members and racing in regattas.
 Outside of sailing, Alberto worked as a Research Engineer at Ford Motor Company and is now building his own startup.

-Christopher Johnson is a certified US Sailing Instructor, GGYC Director, and lifelong mariner.
-Christopher was raised in Detroit and learned to sail on the Great Lakes and Chesapeake Bay.
-He has more than a decade of racing experience on J105s and competitively sails on a Farr 395, Olson 40, Moore 24, and J22.
-Over his sailing career, he’s participated in the Rolex Big Boat Series, Chicago to Mackinac Race, OYRA Offshore Series, Annapolis Race Week, and two J105 North American Championships.
+Christopher Johnson is a certified US Sailing Instructor and lifelong mariner.
+He was raised in Detroit and learned to sail on the Great Lakes and Chesapeake Bay.
+He has a decade of racing experience on J105s and races now on a Farr 395, Olson 40, Moore 24, and J/22.
+He’s competed in the Rolex Big Boat Series, Chicago to Mackinac Race, OYRA Offshore Series, Annapolis Race Week, and two J105 North American Championships.
 Off the water, Christopher is a Vice President for Corporate Social Responsibility at Bank of the West and also an avid oenophile.
 He holds a degree in Political Science from the University of Michigan and a Masters in International Affairs from George Washington University.